-To build and strengthen local leadership, TNC supports regional peer learning networks where community leaders share management tools, experiences, and expertise with dozens of other community groups working across Maui Nui and along Hawaiʻi Island’s west coast.
-The networks provide a forum for communities to build strong ties with each other and with the government agencies tasked with managing Hawai'i’s marine life.
-Through support of these networks, TNC is helping to increase the effectiveness of community-led management and harness the power of collective citizen action.
+TNC also coordinates regional peer learning networks where community leaders share management tools, expertise and lessons learned with dozens of other community groups working across Maui Nui and Hawaiʻi Island.
+The networks provide a forum for communities to build strong ties with each other and with the State and Federal agencies responsible for managing Hawaiʻi’s marine life.
+Through support of these networks, TNC is helping to increase the effectiveness of community-based co-management and harness the power of collective citizen action.

 Preparing Future Leaders